markjivko/kronup-php/docs/Api/TasksApi.md

 ## `feedbackCreate()`

-> Tasks Add a feedback to task
+> Add a feedback to task

 {: .new-title }
 > #️⃣ Execute example in terminal